sakaki-/gentoo-on-b3/README.md

 If you'd like to compile a kernel on your new system, you can do so easily (even if still running from the USB - it has sufficient free space).
 Note that you **must** use at least version 3.15 of the kernel, as this is when the B3's device-tree information (the `arch/arm/boot/dts/kirkwood-b3.dts` file discussed earlier) was integrated into the mainline.

-Suppose you wish to build 3.18.6 (the same version as supplied in the image), using the standard Gentoo-patched sources.
+Suppose you wish to build the most modern version available using the standard Gentoo-patched sources.
 Then you would issue:
 ```
-b3 ~ # emerge =gentoo-sources-3.18.6
+b3 ~ # emerge --ask --verbose gentoo-sources
-   (this will take some time to complete, depending on your network connection)
+   (confirm when prompted; this will take some time to complete, depending on your network connection)
 b3 ~ # eselect kernel list
    (this will show a numbered list of available kernels)
 b3 ~ # eselect kernel set 1